WardLordRuby/match_wire/README.md

 | help                         | -         | Displays helpful information                                                  |

 A help page is available for every command, to access it use: `<COMMAND_NAME> --help`

-## Launch options
-Launching h2m_favorites.exe from the command line and passing in the argument `-s` or `--single-thread` will force the app to run on a single thread.
-Note that I designed this app to have very low overhead, since the process must stay open while you are playing H2M.
-By default the app runs on a single thread but upon running a filter command that task will execute on a multi-thread runtime in order to produce a favorites.json as quickly as possible.

 ## Query help
 ![help][filter-help]